-Of course, the incredible history and all of the fun facts about Italy probably help to draw people to this fabulous country as well.
-I mean, the capital city of Rome was founded in 753 B.C.
-That alone tells you that Italy is full of intrigue.
+Of course, the incredible history and fun facts about Italy probably help draw people to this fabulous country as well.

-When we returned home from our trip to Italy, I found myself missing some of these popular Italian drinks.
-That is why I decided to create this post not only outlining what the drinks in Italy are but also how to make them.
+That is why I decided to create this post, outlining what the drinks in Italy are and how to make them.

 Saluti!